lyanh238/VNASelf/docs/USAGE.md

 ### First Interaction

-When you first start VNASelf, you'll see a clean chat interface.
+When you first start X23D8, you'll see a clean chat interface.
 The system will automatically detect which agent should handle your request based on the content of your message.

 ## Web Interface